natesworksdev/Ryujinx/README.md

 - **Configuration**

    The emulator has settings for enabling or disabling some logging, remapping controllers, and more.
-You can configure all of them through the graphical interface or manually through the config file, `Config.json`, found in the user's appdata\roaming\ryujinx folder.
+You can configure all of them through the graphical interface or manually through the config file, `Config.json`, found in the user folder which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI..

    For more information [you can go here](CONFIG.md) *(Outdated)*.